kovacsadam23/ChoreographyPlannerApp/README.md

 # ChoreographyPlannerApp
-AR app to assist in the planning of dance choreographies.
+Android AR (augmented reality) app to assist in the planning of dance choreographies.
 You can place three different dancing objects on a detected plane (Hungarian 'csardas', Hip-Hop, Samba). <br><br>

 ⚠ This is a university project, thus the app might be incomplete.